-With the Chase Freedom cards that advertise cash-back rewards, you actually earn Ultimate Rewards points that you can redeem for cash back (1 point = 1 cent cash back) and other rewards, including travel.
+With the Chase Freedom cards that advertise cash-back rewards, you actually earn Ultimate Rewards points that you can redeem for cash back (one point = 1 cent cash back) and other rewards, including travel.
 To get even more value out of travel redemptions, you can transfer your points from one of those cards to a Chase Sapphire Preferred, Chase Sapphire Reserve, or Ink Business Preferred account if you have one.
 The value of your points when redeeming for travel is greater with those accounts.

 To learn more, read Chase Ultimate Rewards Program: Your Complete Guide.

 What Is Citi ThankYou Rewards?

 Citi ThankYou Rewards is Citi’s flexible rewards program offered on a handful of its cards.
-Cardholders earn at least 1 point per $1 spent with eligible cards, and extra points on travel, gas, restaurant, entertainment, or grocery purchases, depending on the card.
+Cardholders earn at least one point per $1 spent with eligible cards and extra points on travel, gas, restaurant, entertainment, or grocery purchases, depending on the card.
 These Citi cards let you earn ThankYou points on eligible purchases: